tomhrr/cosh/doc/all.md

  - `touch`: if the argument file doesn't exist, creates an empty file with the given name, otherwise updates the modification time of the existing file to be the current time.
- - `cp`: copies the file at the first path to the second path.
+ - `cp`: copies the file/directory at the first path to the second path.
+If the second path is a directory, the source is copied into that directory.
- - `mv`: moves the file at the first path to the second path.
+ - `mv`: moves the file/directory at the first path to the second path.
+If the second path is a directory, the source is moved into that directory.
  - `rename`: rename the file at the first path such that its path is the second path.
  - `stat`: returns a hash containing metadata about the argument file.